 For berry lovers, a quick search on a hike can give blueberries, wild strawberries, elderberries (pictured above), blackberries and raspberries depending on the season.
 Bring a pail or bag and enjoy a quart or two of nature's berry bounty.

 Look for the yellow and orange flowers of the Nasturtiums for a tasty and colorful treat to add to your salads.
 Seeds from the amaranth plant can be cooked and baked for a treat much like popcorn.
 Identify the burdock plant and dig up its roots to boil or steam for a delicious tubur-like treat.

 Chicory and Dandelions

-Used by Native Americans for a brewed drink much like coffee, the chicory root is a great coffee substitute.
+Used by Native Americans for a brewed drink much like coffee, the chicory root (pictured above) is a great coffee substitute.
 Related to chicory and found in abundance, dandelions can be boiled, fermented, ground or baked to make everything from a coffee substitute to wine.

 Enjoy the Bounty

 A hike in the Catskills is a wonder in itself, but with a little knowledge and a good guide book to the wild edible plants, the hike can turn into a gastronomic delight.

 A former Alaskan of 20 years, Eric Cedric now resides in California.
 He's published in "Outside" and "Backpacker" and has written a book on life in small-town Alaska, "North by Southeast."
 Cedric was a professional mountain guide and backcountry expedition leader for 18 years.
 He worked in Russia, Iceland, Greece, Turkey and Belize.
 Cedric attended Syracuse University and is a private pilot.